buildpacks/rfcs/text/0000-release-process.md

 ##### Advantages:

 - Release configuration, and justifications maintained in searchable source code with history.
-- Configuration could apply across deliverables to ensure compatibility in similarly versioned releases.
+- Configuration could apply across deliverable to ensure compatibility in similarly versioned releases.

 ##### Disadvantages: